Cost of Attendance

 Financial Aid Application Procedures

-The CSS/Financial Aid PROFILE application and the Free Application for Federal Student Aid (FAFSA) serve as the official applications for need-based financial aid at the University of Notre Dame.
-To be considered for financial assistance (scholarships, grants, loans, work) students must annually file both the PROFILE and the FAFSA applications by the University’s priority filing deadline.
+The CSS Profile application and the Free Application for Federal Student Aid (FAFSA) serve as the official applications for need-based financial aid at the University of Notre Dame.
+To be considered for financial assistance (scholarships, grants, loans, work) students must annually file both the CSS Profile and the FAFSA applications by the University’s priority filing deadline.

-Although families are encouraged to use actual tax information when completing the PROFILE and FAFSA applications, estimated figures may be used if necessary.
+Although families are encouraged to use actual tax information when completing the CSS Profile and FAFSA applications, estimated figures may be used if necessary.